No more pumping or squeezing! Convert a Sawyer Squeeze water filter and let gravity do the work of filtering water.

 Here’s what you need:

-Hydration bladder: I prefer using a hydration bladder that has a tube you can disconnect, like the Camelbak Crux.
+Hydration bladder: I prefer using a hydration bladder that has a tube you can disconnect, like the Camelbak Antidote.
 At camp, I remove the bladder from my backpack and use it to hold water.
 It’s easy to pour from the wide opening into a water bottle or backpacking stove as needed.
-Purchase at REI or Amazon (retail price $35.00)
+Purchase at Amazon

 Cord or rope cut into 2 foot length.
 I like the BlueWater 3mm NiteLine Utility Cord.
 It’s lightweight, strong, and has reflectors so you can see it in the dark when you shine your headlamp on it.
 Purchase at REI